smart-on-fhir/sample-patients-stu3/README.md

     python generate.py --write-fhir ../out

-And a `summary.txt` file can be added to `generated-data` by running:

-    python generate.py --summary > ../generated-data/summary.txt

-A good way to look at a single patient, with patient ID, PID, is:

-    python generate.py --summary PID

 The primary purpose of this tool is to generate FHIR STU3 transaction bundles as JSON files.
 Once generated these bundles can be inserted into any compatible FHIR server using it's API.
-Since you might want to insert the same date into multiple servers or to add different tags to that data resources, we have delegated these tasks to another tool called Tag Uploader available at https://github.com/smart-on-fhir/tag-uploader
+Since you might want to insert the same data into multiple servers or to add different tags to that data resources, we have delegated these tasks to another tool called Tag Uploader available at https://github.com/smart-on-fhir/tag-uploader